List of Magical Girl Site characters: Kosame's team

 Mikari is an heiress from a seemingly rich family whose parents were murdered by a psychopath on a street.
 She is somewhat haughty and frequently abuses her butler Yukiji out of entertainment, usually with her wand, a broomstick that enables flight.
 Her emblem is the letter V. Mikari's hair which is usually lavender fades into pale green while using her wand.
-She is later killed by a site manager.
+She is later killed by a site administrator.
+In the past, her parents were brutally murdered in public by a crazed killer.
+At the end of the series, She is resurrected in the new timeline and is living a happy life with her parents after they were saved by Aya.